All Episodes

 And it is clearly underestimated in total cost.

-And there were reports this morning that experts are looking at it, going, no, no, no, that's way too low.
+And there were reports this morning that experts are looking at it going, no, no, no, that's way too low.

-The outline is ten full pages.
+The outline is 10 full pages.

 I mean, we're right back into a massive omnibus problem.

-I I I tried to convince her back in nineteen ninety-three when she came to see uh then uh Health Task Force Chairman Dennis Hasterton, uh then Republican leader Bob Michael and me, and I said, don't try to write an omnibus bill.
+I tried to convince her back in 1993 when she came to see then Health Task Force Chairman Dennis Hestert and then Republican leader Bob Michael and me.

 This is the biggest sector of the economy.